SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

    * - link.insert(Data)
      - Same as Link.down.insert(Data)
    * - link.bypass(Payload)
-     - Allows to conditionaly override a Payload value between link.up -> link.down.
+     - Allows to conditionally override a Payload value between link.up -> link.down.
 This can be used to fix data hazard in CPU pipelines for instance.

 .. code-block:: scala